 A Woman Is a Woman (Jean-Luc Godard, 1961).
 I am a big fan of Godard’s early work, from Breathless through Weekend.
-There are classics (I named Breathless my 13th-favorite film of all time, and Vivre sa vie is just as good), near-classics (Masculin Féminin), near-classics that I might call true classics if you caught me in the right mood (Pierrot le fou and especially Band of Outsiders), even some interesting almost-normal movies (Contempt, Alphaville).
+There are classics (I named Breathless my 13th-favorite film of all time, and Vivre Sa Vie is just as good), near-classics (Masculin Féminin), near-classics that I might call true classics if you caught me in the right mood (Pierrot le fou and especially Band of Outsiders), even some interesting almost-normal movies (Contempt, Alphaville).
 A Woman Is a Woman is, to my mind, lesser 60s Godard.
 It resembles one of his movies … the long scenes of chopped-up dialogue, the playful deconstruction of genre, the love for those same genres.
 It’s his first movie with his great muse of those days, Anna Karina, and his infatuation with her is crystal clear.
 Yet everything is a bit off.
 The rule-breaking doesn’t seem nearly as revolutionary a year after Breathless, and the inside jokes feel more self-indulgent than usual.
 I’d rate this higher if I didn’t have such powerful expectations for his work in that era.
-So my 6/10 is relative, a way of explaining that I think it’s not as good as the movies I mention above.
-I’d still rather watch it than Captain Phillips. #881 on the They Shoot Pictures, Don’t They list of the top 1000 films of all time.
+I think it’s not as good as the movies I mention above, but I’d still rather watch it than Captain Phillips. #881 on the They Shoot Pictures, Don’t They list of the top 1000 films of all time.
 For a companion piece, choose any of the other Godards from that period.
-Vivre sa vie is especially good if you love Anna Karina, and all of them are cultural touchstones, from Masculin Féminin’s “The Children of Marx and Coca-Cola” to Band of Outsiders’ dance scene (http://youtu.be/u1MKUJN7vUk).
+Vivre Sa Vie is especially good if you love Anna Karina, and all of them are cultural touchstones, from Masculin Féminin’s “The Children of Marx and Coca-Cola” to Band of Outsiders’ dance scene.